riyth/CharacterGenerator/README.md

 # CharacterGenerator
 A simple Java D&D character idea generator.
-This will not make a charactor sheet, but will output a random character idea with alignment, class & subclass, race & subrace, and background.
+This will not make a character sheet, but will output a random character idea with alignment, class & subclass, race & subrace, and background.